Dionisiy/CA/jquery-functions-and-selectors.md

 We don't have to limit ourselves to selecting HTML elements like <p> and<div>; essentially, we can put any CSS selector in quotes and pass it into $().
 This means we can select classes, too!

 Recall that we can select classes in CSS by using a dot (.).
 If we haveclass="red" in our HTML, we can target it in CSS with .red.
 In jQuery, all we need to do is put '.red' in quotes, and we can pass it to $() to make a jQuery object.

+###Selecting by ID

+If we can select by class, it follows that we can also select by ID.
+We do this by putting the ID name (in quotes) inside$().
+Just as we need the . for classes, we need the # for IDs.
+We could target id="header" like so: